 Please update your browser

 Your browser version is not supported by this site.
 CS First may not work properly.
+Learn more.

 a character's overwhelming emotion with an exaggerated tear.

 This effect is common in anime,

 To start, broadcast a message to make the tear effect start.

 In this example, the character says,

 Add a message that will prompt a tear

-and name the message something like "tear."
+and name the message something like tear.

 and glide down the character's face, then disappear.

-Select the “Tear” sprite.
+Select the tear sprite.

-Click on the “show” block to show the tear.
+Click on the show block to show the tear.

-Then, add a "show" block under the “when I receive” block.
+Then, add a show block under the when I receive block.